Is there a fast and beautiful, natural way to cover grey?

 - Braid your hair at night while sleeping

-You are not a good candidate for extensions if you:
+You are not a good candidate for hair extensions if you:

 - Want very low maintenance hair